Dubhe CLI for Sui

 Display account and network information.

-dubhe info --network <network>
+dubhe info [--network <network>]

 Options:

---network Network to check (mainnet/testnet/devnet/localnet) (default: localnet)
+--network Network to check (mainnet/testnet/devnet/localnet) (default: active Sui env)This command shows:

-• Current network
+- Current network

-• Account address
+- Account address

-• Account balance
+- Account balance

 Some commands require environment variables to be set:

-• PRIVATE_KEY: Required for deployment and some other operations
+PRIVATE_KEY: Required for deployment and some other operations- Can be set up using a

 When using the deployer, you must set the private key of the deployer using the PRIVATE_KEY environment variable.
 You can make this easier by using dotenv before running commands.